Nanocloud/community/README.md

 ### Alternative to curl

-If you don't want to or cannot use *curl*, you can launch the **one-liner** this
+If you don't want to or cannot use *curl*, you can launch the **installer** this
 way:

 ```
-wget "http://community.nanocloud.com/one-liner.sh" -q -O - | sh
+wget "http://community.nanocloud.com/installer.sh" -q -O - | sh
 ```

 ## Prerequisites